Part A: Course Overview

 Course Description

 This course introduces you to a range of digital prototyping approaches within the fashion and textiles context.
-You will gain an understanding of various design and fabrication tools for exploring iterative prototyping methods to develop and communicate wearable concepts.
-You will also critically reflect on and evaluate the benefits and shortcomings of digital prototyping processes, as well as the relationship between digital representation and material quality.
+You will understand various design and fabrication tools for exploring iterative prototyping methods to develop and communicate wearable concepts.
+You will also critically reflect on the benefits and limitations of digital prototyping processes.

 Objectives/Learning Outcomes/Capability Development